-Background (first level heading)
+Background

 Imaging provides structural and functional information on internal anatomy and physiological processes.
 Its use in clinical practice has transformed the diagnosis, management and treatment of disease.
 Imaging can detect asymptomatic pathology prior to disease development and thus can be used to screen high risk populations to support precision and preventative medicine.
 In some case, imaging can provide insights into the biological mechanisms underlying exposure-disease associations.